Coevolution of Intracluster Light and Brightest Cluster Galaxies

 \subsection{ICL and BCG properties}

-\begin{enumerate} \item There is a significant offset in metallicity between the ICL and the BCG, with the ICL being considerably more metal-poor. \item The stripped component is significantly more metal-poor than the completed mergers and in-situ components \item The metallicity gradient across the BCG+ICL is universally negative and shows no particular trend with mass, although scatter increases considerably towards lower masses \item There is a significant offset in colour between the ICL and the BCG, with the ICL being considerably bluer. \item The stripped component is significantly bluer than the completed mergers and in-situ components, although it has a positive slope, becoming redder with cluster mass. \item The colour gradient across the BCG+ICL is universally negative and shows no particular trend with mass, although scatter increases considerably towards lower masses \item There is no significant difference in age between the ICL and BCG. \end{enumerate}
+\begin{enumerate} \item There is a significant offset in metallicity between the ICL and the BCG, with the ICL being considerably more metal-poor. \item The stripped component is significantly more metal-poor than the completed mergers and in situ components \item The metallicity gradient across the BCG+ICL is universally negative, with gradients increasing towards lower masses.
+The scatter in the relation also increases towards lower masses. \item There is a significant offset in colour between the ICL and the BCG, with the ICL being considerably bluer. \item The stripped component is significantly bluer than the completed mergers and in situ components, although it has a positive slope, becoming redder in line with the cluster mass. \item The colour gradient across the BCG+ICL is universally negative and shows no particular trend with mass, although the scatter increases considerably towards lower masses \item There is no significant difference in age between the ICL and BCG. \end{enumerate}